MDL-JulesVerne/LJV-Web-Portal/README.md

 Copyright (C) 2017 Mathieu Guérin (aka Matiboux)
 *You'll find a copy of the MIT license in the **LICENSE** file.*

-This license applies to all files in this repository.
+This license applies to files in this repository.

 ### LJV.fr Team